skip to Main Content

 Supervision for Student and qualified counsellors

-My supervision style is based on the Seven-Eyed Supervision Process Model (Peter Hawkins and Robin Shoet).
-In my practice, I create a comfortable environment where, much like Person-Centered Counselling, the relationship is central.
-As a predominantly person-centered supervisor, my goal is to provide a safe space where the supervisee can have a meaningful and supportive experience.
+My supervision style follows the Seven-Eyed Supervision Process Model developed by Peter Hawkins and Robin Shoet.
+In my practice, I aim to create a comfortable and supportive environment.
+Much like Person-Centred Counselling, I believe the relationship is key.
+As a predominantly person-centred supervisor, I focus on providing a safe space where supervisees can reflect, grow, and develop professionally.

 The relationship between supervisor and supervisee differs from that of a therapist and client.
-However, both share core principles such as empathy, congruence, and unconditional positive regard.
-This is essential because it helps the supervisee feel accepted and free from judgment.
-As a result, they can grow both personally and professionally.
-For example, by exploring how a client’s behavior affects the supervisee, new insights and growth can emerge.
-In conclusion, creating a safe, trusting environment is crucial for helping the supervisee thrive
+However, both relationships share fundamental principles such as empathy, congruence, and unconditional positive regard.
+These qualities are essential because they help the supervisee feel accepted and free from judgment.

 Fee’s